What is academic integration?

 Why academic integration?

 Preparing students for success beyond school should not be a choice between developing sound foundational academic knowledge or acquiring technical skills.
 Students need both!
-Integrating academics and CTE is one element of a high quality CTE program.
+Integrating academics and CTE is one element of a high-quality CTE program.

 In 2001, the New York State Board of Regents revised the policy on CTE when modifying the student graduation requirements.
-Approved CTE programs, an option in earning a diploma, must include academic integration and may be flexibly offered to allow students to earn academic diploma credits while completing a CTE program.
+Approved CTE programs, an option in earning a diploma, must include academic integration and maybe flexibly offered to allow students to earn academic diploma credits while completing a CTE program.

-At the federal level, the Perkins Act places a high importance on integration of academic and CTE content.
+At the federal level, the Perkins Act places high importance on the integration of academic and CTE content.
 One of the key purposes is “to promote the development of services and activities that integrate rigorous and challenging academic and career and technical instruction.”
 There is a requirement on local schools, as they create plans for their Perkins funds, to demonstrate how they will “improve the academic and technical skills of students…through the integration of coherent and rigorous content aligned with challenging academic standards and relevant career and technical education programs…”

 Academic Integration Study

 Reflect on the academic integration practices in your school, using the CTE and Academic Integration Rubric.